versatiles-org/versatiles-documentation/compendium/specification_reference_model.md

 - [x] An [NPM library](https://github.com/versatiles-org/node-versatiles-container)
 - [x] A basic [server](https://github.com/versatiles-org/node-versatiles-server)
 - [ ] Full `config.yaml` support
-- [ ] Comprehensive CORS management
+- [x] Comprehensive CORS management

 A specific solution for newsrooms using Google Cloud includes a NodeJS Cloud Run service that serves static files from a bucket via the CDN, managing all HTTP headers, MIME types, caching and optimal compression.
-An outstanding feature is the ability to serve tiles directly from a `\*.versatiles' file, including a preview mode:
+An outstanding feature is the ability to serve tiles directly from a `*.versatiles` file, including a preview mode:

 - [x] [VersaTiles - Google Cloud Run server](https://github.com/versatiles-org/node-versatiles-google-cloud) simplifies the integration of map data into data visualisations for editorial departments.